glaszig/glaszig.github.io/_posts/2024-03-27-checking-macos-mach-service-availability-with-swift.md

 ## Option 3

 Do none of the above.

-Use:
+XNU actually stores the current tasks bootstrap port in `bootstrap_port`:

 ```swift